2022 Frisco Bowl: Teams

 Based on conference tie-ins, the game will feature teams from any of the Group of Five conferences.

-This will be the seventh all-time meeting between Boise State and North Texas; the all-time series is currently tied at 3–3.
+This was the seventh all-time meeting between Boise State and North Texas; going into the game, North Texas led the all-time series 3-2.
 The Broncos and Mean Green were both members of the Big West Conference from 1996 until the conference ended its football sponsorship following the 2000 season.

 North Texas Mean Green

 The Mean Green, from Conference USA (C-USA), finished the regular season with a record of 7–5 (6–2 in conference play).
 The team tied with Western Kentucky for second in the conference, with their victory over the Hilltoppers securing the tiebreaker to advance to the C-USA Championship Game, in which they lost to UTSA 48-27.
-The team will be coached by interim head coach Phil Bennett for this bowl game.
+The team was coached by interim head coach Phil Bennett for this bowl game.

-This will be North Texas' final game as a member of C-USA, as the Mean Green are set to join the American Athletic Conference in 2023.
+This was North Texas' final game as a member of C-USA, as the Mean Green were set to join the American Athletic Conference in 2023.